-When the prospectus is completed, the department dissertation director(s) and second reader should signify approval by signing Part I of the Dissertation Prospectus & Chapter Review form (see Appendix H).
-Effective January 2018, students must submit their committee approved prospectus to the Graduate Program Administrator by October 1 for review by the DGS and Graduate Committee.
+When the prospectus is completed, the department dissertation director(s) and second reader should signify approval by signing Part I of the Dissertation Prospectus & Chapter Review form (forms may be found on the Department of English website: https://english.rice.edu/graduate-forms).
+Students must submit their committee approved prospectus to the Graduate Program Administrator by October 1 for review by the Director of Graduate Studies.
 This deadline must be met irrespective of when the student completes the preliminary examination process.
+Exceptions to this deadline can be made by the Director of Graduate Studies because of extraordinary circumstances, and on a case-by-case basis.

 The DGS will review the prospectus to ensure that it meets the format guidelines provided above.
+Approval or disapproval of the format by the Director of Graduate Studies does not reflect an evaluation of the merits of the prospectus.
 A prospectus that meets these guidelines will be approved by the DGS and passed on to the Graduate Committee.
-The Graduate Committee reserves the right to provide feedback on the prospectus.
+The Graduate Committee can choose to provide feedback on the approved prospectus.

-A prospectus that does not meet the program guidelines will be returned to the student for revision and resubmission.
-Should the DGS recommend changes to meet the format guidelines, all revisions must be made to the document in consultation with the Dissertation Committee and resubmitted to the DGS and the Graduate Committee for final review and approval no later than February 1.
+A prospectus that does not meet the format guidelines will be returned to the student for revision and resubmission.
+Should the Director of Graduate Studies recommend changes to meet the format guidelines, all revisions must be made to the document in consultation with the Thesis Committee and resubmitted to the Director of Graduate Studies for final review and approval no later than February 1.

-This revised and resubmitted prospectus must satisfy the expectations of both the Graduate and the Dissertation Committees.
-Students failing to meet this standard will not be able to advance to candidacy and may be subject to dismissal.
+This revised and resubmitted prospectus must satisfy the expectations of both the Director of Graduate Studies and the Thesis Committee.
+Students failing to meet this standard may be subject to dismissal.